 No beans, no machines, no baristas were used in the making of Espresso Gelato.
 It’s so much easier than all of that.
 To get the intensity, the high octane kick and the creamy richness of a ristretto shot in gelato form all it takes is two things – powder and alcohol.

 Espresso powder is not instant coffee.
 It is not espresso grounds.
 Primarily used by bakers, it is brewed espresso that is dehydrated.
-When added to a liquid (like milk) it completely dissolves.
-Sound a lot like instant coffee?
-The only difference is that espresso powder doesn’t taste like something found in a motel kitchenette on Highway 43.
+When added to a liquid (like milk) it dissolves completely.

-Espresso grounds (beans) taste fantastic but they don’t dissolve so the gelato ends up gritty.
-Cooking the grounds with the milk then straining them out is one solution but quite frankly it’s just not worth the extra work.
-Espresso powder guarantees great results every time.
+Espresso grounds (beans) taste fantastic but don’t dissolve in liquid leaving you with gritty gelato.
+Steeping the grounds in milk then straining them out is one solution but honestly, it’s just not worth the extra work.
+Espresso powder guarantees great gelato every time.

 A delicious caffeinated espresso gelato with a slight kick of alcohol.
 No fancy machines or baristas needed.
 The combination of espresso powder, coffee liqueur and milk work together to create a rich creamy flavor that is a little like tiramisu